 This Skagway excursion is a very popular tour with extremely limited space.
 Due to the small, intimate group size (6 guests to 1 guide) and low availability of train seats, this tour fills up quickly.
 Your best chance of booking this tour is to do so as soon as possible.
 Expert tip: if you don’t see availability on our website, contact us as we may be able to open up more space!
 Keep in mind: all necessary bike gear is provided, but you will need your passport with you.

-Click here to learn more and to check on White Pass Train & Bike availability for your Skagway port date!
+Learn more and check on White Pass Train & Bike availability for your Skagway port date!

-Looking to experience Mendenhall Glacier (and the stunning Mendenhall ice caves!) during your time in Juneau?
-The Mendenhall Paddle and Trek is among the most in-depth Alaska cruise tours.
-It is one of the only ways to experience the massive iceflow up close and personally!
-The full-day outing, which is without doubt among our most physically demanding excursion, calls for guests to be capable of paddling several miles and trekking up steep glacier ice.
-If you have the energy for this once-in-a-lifetime adventure, though, there’s hardly a better way experience Juneau!
+Looking to experience Mendenhall Glacier during your time in Juneau?
+The Mendenhall Paddle and Trek is among the most in-depth Juneau glacier tour.
+It is one of the only ways to experience the massive iceflow up close and personal!
+The full-day outing, which is without a doubt among our most physically demanding excursions, calls for guests to be capable of paddling several miles and trekking up steep glacier ice.
+If you have the energy for this once-in-a-lifetime adventure, though, there’s hardly a better way to experience Juneau!
 Highly experienced guides will lead your group as it makes its way across lovely Mendenhall Lake.
 Then, conditions permitting, strike out into the otherworldly Mendenhall Ice Caves for some subterranean exploration!
 Don’t worry: We have dry bags for your cameras, as you won’t want to leave those behind!

-Click here to learn more and to check on Mendenhall Glacier Canoe Paddle and Trek availability for your Juneau port date!
+Learn more and check on Mendenhall Glacier Canoe Paddle and Trek availability for your Juneau port date!

 You’ll have time to become acquainted with the extreme-endurance huskies through interacting with both mushers & dogs.
 Then, climb into your custom dogsled and strike out onto the snow for a genuine Alaskan dogsledding experience.
 With this special tour, though, that’s not the end of the fun!
 Before heading back to Juneau, you’ll enjoy a stop at the stunning lower glacier, where crevasses, moulins, and bright-blue meltwater pools dot the icy landscape.